 Onboarding is also about cutting down the time it takes for new hires to reach their OPL.

-In a time where companies are at war trying to recruit the best possible talent out there, a great onboarding process is a must-have, not a nice-to-have.
+In a time where companies are at war trying to recruit the best possible talent out there (using a great variety of recruitment tools to do so), a great onboarding process is a must-have, not a nice-to-have.

 Because let’s face it, you don’t want to go through a lot of trouble getting those new hires on board (pun intended), only to lose them again a couple of months later just because your employee onboarding wasn’t on point – or worse, non-existent.